 Don´t worry about the exam, it´s a piece of cake.

 On the beach in Eastern Venezuela, Pimienta Café proprietor Emiro tells us about his family history.
 To tell us about life "back then," Emiro uses the phrase en aquel entonces, which might seem to mean "In that then," if taken literally.
-But this common expression of time is better understood as "in those times" or "in those days," giving us:
+But this common expression of time is better understood as "in those times" or "in those days."

 Note the use of demonstrative adjective aquel here.
 Remember that in Spanish there are three demonstrative adjectives to say "this" and "that": este, ese AND aquel.
 The last of this demonstrative trio is sometimes translated as "that...way over there," implying more distance than a simple ese (or, "that").
 So you should get a sense that Emiro is talking about what happened "way back when."

 Faithful readers might remember that we recently discussed a similar construction of time.
 You see, Hoy en día means "nowadays" even though it may appear to mean something like "today in day" if taken literally (and awkwardly).
-[Look for Emiro's use of hoy en día in caption 28 of this same video.]
+Back in Venezuela we have an example of Emiro using the phase while talking about his wife.

-Trivial aside: It was an interview with Oscar-winner
+Trivial aside: It was an interview with two-time Oscar winner Gustavo Santaolla

 A literal translation of Te vieron la cara would seem to mean "They saw your face."
 However, there is an expression in many Latin American countries that goes me/te/se/nos vieron la cara de idiota, which translates literally to something like "they saw my/your/his/her/our face as the face of an idiot" but which is best taken as "They took me/you/him/her for a fool."
 The ending de idiota is often dropped and merely implied, so when Ana declares ¡Te vieron la cara! she means "They took you for a fool!"
 (By the way, while this expression is found from Mexico City to Buenos Aires, you are not bound to hear it in Spain.)